KRWM

 KRWM (106.9 FM) is a commercial radio station licensed to Bremerton, Washington, serving the Seattle/Puget Sound region.
-It is owned by Hubbard Broadcasting, and airs an adult contemporary radio format.
-The station switches to all-Christmas music from mid-November to December 25.
+It is owned by Hubbard Broadcasting, and airs an Christmas music radio format.
+It regularly plays adult contemporary from from January to mid-November..

 KRWM broadcasts with 49,000 watts of effective radiated power (ERP) on a tower 1,302 feet in height above average terrain (HAAT).
 Its transmitter is located near Issaquah on Cougar Mountain, with its studios and offices located at Newport Corporate Center in Bellevue.
 KRWM broadcasts in HD.
 Its HD-2 signal plays year-round Christmas music (the main station plays Christmas music as well from mid-November through Christmas Day), and its HD-3 signal simulcasts sister station KIXI.

 History

-Top 40 (1964-1972)
+Top 40 (1964–1972)

 In August 1964, the station first signed on as KBRO-FM.
 It was the FM companion to AM station KBRO, owned by the Bremerton Broadcasting Company, and aired an automated Top 40 format, separate from the AM station.
 Its tower was only 86 feet high, limiting its coverage to the area around Bremerton, not trying to market itself to the Seattle metropolitan area.

-Country (1972-1984)
+Country (1972–1984)

 In 1972, KBRO-FM switched to country music.
 On July 4, 1984, it changed call letters to KWWA as Bremerton Broadcasting received permission from the Federal Communications Commission to boost its tower height to 1380 feet, enough to cover the larger Seattle radio market.

-Top 40 (1984-1987)
+Top 40 (1984–1987)

 The station tried a second run at Top 40 music from July 4, 1984, to September 5, 1987, as KHIT.

-New age (1987-1990)
+New age (1987–1990)

 In 1986, the station was acquired by the Pacific & Southern Corporation (a division of Gannett), which flipped it to a new-age music format the following year as KNUA, using the slogan "Music for a New Age."

-Smooth jazz (1990-1992)
+Smooth jazz (1990–1992)

 In August 1990, after Brown Broadcasting bought the station, it moved to a smooth jazz format as KKNW, calling itself "Sound FM".